kjxlau/primerdesign/README.md

 (2) Organism of interest or NCBI taxa ID

-Use advanced tool to get search strings from https://www.ncbi.nlm.nih.gov/nuccore/advanced
+Use advanced tool to get search strings from https://www.ncbi.nlm.nih.gov/nuccore/advanced to get highly specific sequences of interest

 eg. (Human Papillomavirus[Organism]) AND E6[Gene Name]